rkitover/mingw-win32-get-parent-example/README.md

 For MSVC run `make CC=cl`.

-The resulting executable is `show-parent.exe`, which takes an optional argument for the pid to look up, otherwise it will use its own pid.
+The resulting executables are `show-parent.exe` and `show-process.exe`, which take an optional argument for the pid to look up, otherwise they will use their own pid.